elastic/search-ui/packages/search-ui/README.md

 # `search-ui`

 A "Headless Search UI".
 It handles all of the state management, API calls, and url management concerns of a search experience, and exposes that as a [state](packages/search-ui/README.md#state) object and a group of [actions](packages/search-ui/README.md#actions) to act on that state.
-It is built with plain old javascript, and serves as the base for our [React](packages/react-search-components) and [JQuery](packages/jquery-search-components) Framework Implementations.
+It is built with plain old javascript, and serves as the base for our [React](packages/react-search-components) Framework Implementations.

 ## Usage